 Two groups represent portfolio management processes:

 Establishing links between portfolios and the organization’s strategy has great importance.
-The ability to track the achievement of goals through the processes reveals the relationship between finance, marketing, corporate communications, personnel management.
+The ability to track the achievement of goals through the processes reveals the relationship between finance, marketing, corporate communications, and personnel management.
 You can scale the guidelines down to basic phases:

 - Defining project portfolios for specific strategic objectives of the company